patbaumgartner/talk-lean-spring-boot-applications-for-the-cloud/Readme.md

 Learning new stuff from others and with others is a thing Patrick enjoys very much.
 Because of this, he is actively involved in the software crafters, Java and Spring, and the agile community.

-He likes to make a difference, running experiments, and having discussions with a wee dram.
+He likes to make a difference, running experiments, and enjoys having insightful discussions while savoring a sip of whisky.